stanford-cos/SCRP-reports/README.md

 [SRC Website](https://www.weforum.org/friends-of-ocean-action/iuu-fishing-supply-chain-risk-tool-scrt)

+This repository contains the code used to analyze data for phases 2 and 3 of the projct

 ## Phase 3 Pilot Reports

+Purpose: generate figures and analyses for Metacoalition member company survey results

 `Report_summary_phase_03.qmd` is the file to run.
 - sources `R/functions-survey.R` for general and visualization functions